turntabl-sentiment-analysis/ml-pipeline/README.md

 | :-------- | :------- | :-------------------------------- |
 | `text`      | `string` | **Required**.
 Required, should not be null |
 | `sentiment_type` | `string` |  **Required**. takes a list of sentiment_type []|

-## Appendix

-Thank you for using this project.
-Contributors are Clavin, Simona, Edward, Phinehas, Selasi, Charlotte and Andrews from Turntabl Ghana.

 ## Contributing